 It’s no secret that the Caribbean island of Jamaica is often associated with the cannabis plant.
 From Western misconceptions of Rastafarianism to popular cultural ambassadors like Bob Marley, the small island nation seems inextricably linked to marijuana.
-But have you ever wondered how that connection originally got made?
+But have you ever wondered how that connection was originally made?

 It’s not like cannabis is any more native to Jamaica than it is to America or Great Britain.
 To get a clear picture of Jamaica becoming infamous for cannabis, one must first understand the island’s painful and complicated history.

 It’s easy to think about colonization and European imperialism as something that happened thousands of years ago—something with little effect on present-day culture or socio-economics.
 However, that’s far from the truth, especially with regards to Jamaica.
 The Island didn’t even achieve full independence from British rule until the 1960s.